 Selected Publications

-1. Yang, W., et al. (2026), Scalable digital assessment of hypotension symptom burden anchored to blood pressure responses in spinal cord injury (Nature npj Digital Medicine in revision.)
+1. Yang, W. et al., 2026.
+Scalable digital assessment of hypotension symptom burden anchored to blood pressure responses in spinal cord injury (Nature npj Digital Medicine in revision.)

-3. Yang, W., Meng, Y., Li, D., & Wen, Q. (2019).
+3. Yang, W. et al., 2019.
 Visual contrast modulates operant learning responses in larval zebrafish.
 Frontiers in Behavioral Neuroscience, 13, 4.

-4. Cong, L., Wang, Z., …, Yang, W., …, & Wen, Q. (2017).
+4. Cong, L., Wang, Z., …, Yang, W., …, & Wen, Q. 2017.
 Rapid whole brain imaging of neural activity in freely behaving larval zebrafish. eLife, 6, e28158.

 Recent News